What Is Energy?

 The third type of energy most used is nuclear energy , which is generally obtained by fission of the nuclei of substances such as uranium, plutonium, thorium, etc ...
 The technology of nuclear fusion reactions is not yet sufficiently developed to allow industrial exploitation and is used only in experimental laboratories and military applications.

 The energy obtained in nuclear fission is manifested in the form of heat, and reaches temperatures much higher than those obtained with conventional fuels, however, the yields that can currently be obtained are still very low (of the order of 30% ).

 Nuclear energy has application basically in the production of electrical energy and in the propulsion of ships.
 The electrical energy obtained with this system (nuclear power plant) has a reasonable cost only in the case of large reactors, which provide very high powers.

 History of the study of energy

-The notion of energy appears for the first time from Joule and Carnot's research on the conversion of heat into mechanical work and thanks to Helmholtz's theory in which it links the work done by an isothermal system with internal energy and entropy. of this system.
+The notion of energy appears for the first time from the investigations of Joule and Carnot on the conversion of heat into mechanical work and thanks to the Helmholtz theory in which it links the work done by an isothermal system with internal energy and entropy of this system.
 In this way, energy is not only linked to the concept of mechanical work, but also to electrical, chemical or calorific work.
-For this reason we can talk about electrical energy, chemical energy and heat energy.
+For this reason we can speak of electrical energy, chemical energy and heat energy.

-At the same time it can be said that if a certain amount of work, or an equivalent part of this work, disappears in an isolated physical system, forming part of different forms of energy, the same amount of work must appear under other energy forms according to the definition of law of conservation of energy.
+At the same time, it can be said that if a certain amount of work disappears in an isolated physical system, or an equivalent part of this work, being part of different forms of energy, the same amount of work must appear under other energy forms according to the definition of energy conservation law.

-In 1900, Max Planck gave the explanation of many phenomena hitherto unexplained by the theory of energy quanta (quantum mechanics), which was the contribution of a fundamental concept for the knowledge of energy.
+In 1900, Max Planck explained many phenomena hitherto unexplained through the theory of energy quanta (quantum mechanics), which made the contribution a fundamental concept for the knowledge of energy.